-So… You want to know how often you really need to wash your sheets.
+So… You want to know how often should you wash your sheets, really.
 Well, if you ask enough people, you’ll probably notice that everyone has a different answer.
 But I’m here to set the record straight and settle this debate once and for all.

 Why Do I Need To Wash My Sheets?

 Before I reveal exactly how often you should be washing your sheets, let’s talk about why you need to wash them.

 - Dust Mites – Every night as you roll around in bed, you shed thousands and thousands of skin cells, with any dirt or sweat going right into your bedding.
 And to make matters ickier, dust mites actually feed on those shed skin cells.

 Some of you may already be familiar with these little pests, but dust mites are microscopic insects that feed off dead skin and pet dander.
 So the longer you wait to wash your sheets, the more those skin cells will accumulate (which means more food for hundreds of dust mites!).
 (1)

 - Allergens – A buildup of sweat and skin cells is reason enough to keep your sheets clean, but keep in mind that a great many of us are allergic to dust mites!
 Regularly washing your bedding can serve to keep those allergens at bay, and prevent you from waking up with a stuffy nose.
 (2)

 - Skin Care – In addition to the dust mites hunting for a free meal, bed sheets can collect all kinds of bacteria, fungi, and other allergens that are totally invisible to the eye.
 Not to mention, makeup and face cream can accumulate in your bedding pretty quickly, which has been known to cause acne and other skin-related issues.
 (3)